xiaohw7/cgmoi/README.md

       * ![parallel axis theorem](https://github.com/xiaohw7/cgmoi/blob/main/Images/parallel_axis_theorem.png)

       * Above equation uses parallel axis parallel axis theorem to correct MOI vector with reference to the CG and find vector of MOI.
 JxG, JyG, JzG are the MOI in x, y, and z direction respectively.

+## Areas for improvement

+1. Values for angular acceleration can vary substantially leading to inaccurate and imprecise values of MOI.

+     * One way to improve is to move designated mounting place of BMI160 chip to the center of the top plate.
+This way Arduino can use raw values of angular velocity measured by the gyroscope in the MOI equation instead of having to measure linear acceleration values and then subject them to a series of calculations to obtain angular acceleration.

+     * Another way is to decrease the play in the removeable shaft especially at the spot with Epoxy where the shaft connects with the flat plate.

+2. Torque of stepper motor varies with speed and is difficult to control.
+This may lead to inaccurate values of MOI when torque applied while top plate is loaded vs when it is unloaded is different.

+     *  Potential way to improve is to change to motor to a simple DC motor that outputs constant torque every time it accelerated top plate from rest regardless of whether top plate is loaded.

 ## Instructions
 Below are instructions on how to set up each individual component of the cgmoi machine as well as some notes I made on the problems I faced in the process.